• Skip to primary navigation

 What is Brown Sugar?

-Brown sugar is a type of sugar that contains molasses, resulting in its distinctive brown color and slight caramel flavor.
+Brown sugar is a type of sugar that contains molasses, resulting in its distinctive brown color and slight caramel flavor - compare with piloncillo vs brown sugar comparison for baking.

 It is most commonly made from white granulated sugar by adding molasses back into it after the refining process.